 What side effects can I expect from the vaccines?

 In the Pfizer, Moderna and Johnson & Johnson clinical trials, the vaccines were very effective with only mild side effects that are common in all vaccines.
 These include fever, fatigue, muscle aches and headache.
-There were no serious safety concerns.

 How is the newest Johnson & Johnson vaccine different from the others already approved?